Bioconductor/bioconductor.org/content/help/course-materials/2011/SeattleIntro2011.md

 ##### Installing the course package on your computer

-We will use R version 2.14.
+We will use R version 2.14 alpha.
 To install this version of R, visit (<a href="http://cran.fhcrc.org/bin/windows/base/rtest.html">Windows</a>, <a href="http://r.research.att.com/">Mac OS</a>, install from <a href="http://cran.fhcrc.org/src/base-prerelease/">source</a>